godotengine/godot-docs/getting_started/step_by_step/scripting_player_input.rst

 The ``Input`` singleton allows you to react to the players' input anywhere in your code.
 In particular, you'll get to use it in the ``_process()`` loop.

-In the next lesson :ref:`doc_signals`, we'll build upon the relationship between scripts and nodes by having our nodes trigger code in scripts.
+In the next lesson, :ref:`doc_signals`, we'll build upon the relationship between scripts and nodes by having our nodes trigger code in scripts.